 My great-grandmother, lovingly called “Mama Mable,” is of multiracial heritage.
 It is believed that her father was a “mulatto” (a derogatory term describing someone of biracial or multiracial heritage).
 She remembered being raised earlier on by a white school teacher after her mother and grandmother died.
 Not much else is known of my family’s heritage before her generation.
 Imagine how much more complete my recorded family tree would be in the absence of racism and laws that sought to keep people of different races separated.

 Thanks to people like the Lovings:

 I like to think that my great-grandmother and our ancestors are smiling down on me right now.
 She never knew her real heritage, and she never knew me, but the chains that forbade the former have been broken.
-The majority of her great-great grandchildren are of mixed races, and it is perfectly fine.
+The majority of her great-great grandchildren are multiracial, and it is perfectly fine.
 My best friends come from a wide range of races and ethnicities.
 I am in a loving interracial relationship, and am blessed to have not experienced any discrimination.
 The world is still not perfect, but many people have let go of hatred and embraced diversity.
-We have a long way to go, but thank God we aren’t where we used to be.
+We have a long way to go, but thank goodness we aren’t where we used to be.
 Just a suggestion, though: Let’s make everyday Loving Day 💗